Skip to content

 Can an entrepreneur thrive inside a larger organization?

-Employees stay 41% longer at companies with high internal mobility (LinkedIn Global Talent Trends), and 85% feel more motivated when they see clear career progression (Gallup, 2024).
 Moving from running your own company to being an executive within a larger organization is another pivot that nobody prepares you for.
-You go from having complete autonomy to operating within a structure.
+You go from complete autonomy to operating within a structure.
 You have stakeholders, corporate strategy, and organizational processes that you didn’t create.

 Some entrepreneurs can’t make this transition.
 Their ego won’t let them operate within someone else’s framework.
 But if you approach it with the right mindset, you gain something real: scale, resources, and the ability to impact a much larger operation than you could build on your own.

-At Great Day Improvements, I bring the entrepreneurial mindset to a corporate role.
+In my current role, I bring the entrepreneurial mindset to a corporate position.
 I think like an owner even though I’m an executive.
 That combination of scrappy resourcefulness and organizational discipline is rare, and it’s only possible because I’ve lived both sides.

 What do all career pivots have in common?